President & CEO

 Tanuja Dehne is President & CEO of the Dodge Foundation where, alongside her team, she is leading the Foundation’s transformation into an anti-racist organization dedicated to realizing a just and equitable New Jersey.

-Tanuja Dehne (she/her/hers) is the President & CEO of the Geraldine R. Dodge Foundation in Morristown, New Jersey.
-Established in 1974, the Dodge Foundation has distributed more than $500 million in grants and technical support to New Jersey nonprofits, with a focus on the arts, education, the environment, “informed communities” (including local journalism), and poetry.
+Tanuja Dehne (she/her/hers) is the President & CEO of the Geraldine R. Dodge Foundation based in New Jersey.
+Established in 1974, the Dodge Foundation has distributed more than $500 million in grants and technical support to New Jersey nonprofits.
 With her team, Tanuja is leading Imagine a New Way, the Dodge Foundation’s transformation to become an antiracist organization, centering its work on racial equity and justice while designing a new model of philanthropy that democratizes power, redistributes wealth, and shifts economic control to communities in ways that are just and regenerative for people and the planet.

 Tanuja is also a public company director and former C-level executive of NRG Energy, Inc., a Fortune 250 power company.
 Tanuja brings perspective and experience from her cross-discipline roles to the C-suite and board room.
 She is a purpose-driven leader, cultivator of talent, and proven strategist.
 Tanuja is an award winning corporate attorney, human resources professional, and community volunteer who thrives when making a positive difference in the lives of others.
 Tanuja is frequently called upon to share her expertise across the globe from New York, Austin, San Francisco, Brussels and Davos.

 Tanuja is a member of the Board of Directors of Granite Point Mortgage Trust Inc. (NYSE: GPMT) where she serves as the Chair of the Nominating and Corporate Governance Committee, and Climate Real Impact Solutions II Acquisition Corp.
 (NYSE: CLIM.U).
-She previously served on the Boards of Directors of Advanced Disposal Services (NYSE: ADSW) where she was Chair of the Compensation Committee (2017-2020); and Silver Bay Realty Trust Corp.
-(NYSE: SBY) where, during her tenure, she served as Chair of the Compensation Committee and Chair of the Nominating and Corporate Governance Committee (2012-2017).
+She previously served on the Boards of Directors of Advanced Disposal Services (NYSE: ADSW) where she was Chair of the Compensation Committee (2017-2020); Silver Bay Realty Trust Corp.
+(NYSE: SBY) where, during her tenure, she served as Chair of the Compensation Committee and Chair of the Nominating and Corporate Governance Committee (2012-2017); and Climate Real Impact Solutions II Acquisition Corp.
+(NYSE: CLIM.U) (2021-2022).

 Tanuja recently served as a Senior Advisor on corporate governance matters for The B Team, an NGO focused on mobilizing global leaders to drive a better way of doing business for the well-being of people and the planet.
 An active member of her community, Tanuja has served on several non-profit boards including the New Jersey Pandemic Relief Fund.
 She currently serves on the Boards of Trustees of Lafayette College, New York Public Radio, AAPIP (Asian Americans/Pacific Islanders in Philanthropy), and Philanthropy New York.